X-Niter/deviousWhitelister/readme.md

  - AMP_USER: username for the amp user that the bot manages
  - AMP_PASSWORD: the password for the amp account that the bot manages
  - AMPIP: ip:port of the amp server admin panel, for example: 127.0.0.1:8080

-## additional configuration

-some configurations can be changed from the files in the code

-> register-commands.js

-this script registers the commands before the bot runs, change ``clientId`` and ``guildId`` to your guild and cliet id
+ - CLIENTID: client id of the bot
+ - GUILDID: guild id where the bot will work